 She says she won't be calling for a review.

 A Wellington drug and alcohol counsellor says prisoners are enduring pharmalogical torture by being refused certain medications.

 Roger Brooking told Morning Report that prison doctors are actively discouraged from prescribing certain drugs because of fears they will be traded - even though the prisoner would have to swallow the rationed medicine in front of staff.

-Next story in National: Employment dispute case underway
+Next story in New Zealand: Employment dispute case underway

 Copyright © 2013, Radio New Zealand